stepancar/articles/articles/color-channel-mapping/src/index.md

 </svg>
 ```

-Unfortunatelly, despite the fact that the SVG ANIMAtuib standard exists for a long time, not many design tools can boast the ability to export animations to SVG.
+Unfortunately, despite the long-standing existence of the SVG animation standard, not many design tools can export animations to SVG.
+This means designers often still need some programming skills.
-Which means that in fact, the designer also needs to have programming skills.

 ## Solid color remapping

-For designers, it is easiest to create an animation in a tool that is convenient for him and export it as a video.
-All animation creation tools allow this.
+For designers, it is often easiest to create an animation in a tool of their choice and export it as a video.
+Most animation tools support this.

-It rises the question, how can the designer mark elements in this video so that we can recolor them?
-Designers can create a video with 3 colors - RGB
+But how can the designer mark elements in the video so we can recolor them?
+One solution is for the designer to create a video with three colors—RGB.

-This video can look like this:
+This video might look like this:

-How can we recolor this video in the colors of the palette?
+How can we recolor this video using the chosen palette?

 ```javascript
 const canvas = document.createElement('canvas');